Retirement visa; countries with retirement visas; retirement visa Europe; retiree visa.

 - You can bring in household items worth up to $20,000 duty-free.

 - Sales tax exemptions on items up to $50,000 when constructing a home.

 A reduction in expenses with an increase in quality of life is an opportunity.
 Some people use this opportunity to retire earlier than they could in their home country.

 What about my health care requirements?

-Countries like Panama, Mexico and Malaysia have incredible modern hospitals at a fraction of the cost of the United States.
-Quality doctors are accessible when you want them and in some instances, are even available for house calls.
+Countries like Panama, Mexico, Argentina, and Malaysia have incredible modern hospitals at a fraction of the cost of care in the United States.
+Quality doctors are accessible when you want them and, in some instances, are even available for house calls.

-Spain, France and Austria have extensive health care systems that rank amongst the best in the world for access and outcomes.
+Spain, Portugal, France, and Austria have extensive health care systems that rank amongst the best in the world for access and outcomes.
 Moving to a new country doesn’t mean that your access to world-class health care is compromised.
 In fact, it can mean just the opposite!

 When selecting your country to retire abroad, healthcare provider quality and choice should be important criteria.

 We’ve written an article on Expat health insurance with all you need to know.

 The benefits of a physically and mentally active lifestyle are well understood.
 Retiring to a new country with access to fantastic climates, sea and beaches, mountains and lakes, and other attractions offer this in spades.